Sexual Trauma Therapy

 What are the impacts of sexual trauma?

 Sexual trauma of any kind can significantly affect a person's mental health, potentially causing anxiety, depression, and other symptoms.
-Whether the traumatic event occurred recently or happened 20 years ago, survivors may experience the psychological effects of sexual abuse throughout their lifetimes.
-In addition, many individuals who have gone through a traumatic sexual event may experience distressing mental health symptoms or a mental illness, such as the following:
+Whether the traumatic event occurred recently or happened 20 years ago, survivors may experience the psychological effects of sexual abuse or trauma throughout their lifetimes.
+In addition, many of these individuals who have gone through a traumatic sexual event may experience distressing mental health symptoms or a mental illness, such as the following:

 • Anxiety